Sunda clouded leopard: Threats

-Sunda clouded leopards being strongly arboreal are forest-dependent, and are increasingly threatened by habitat destruction following deforestation in Indonesia as well as in Malaysia.
+As the Sunda clouded leopard is strongly arboreal and forest-dependent, it is increasingly threatened by habitat destruction following deforestation in Indonesia and in Malaysia.

 Since the early 1970s, much of the forest cover has been cleared in southern Sumatra, in particular lowland tropical evergreen forest.
 Fragmentation of forest stands and agricultural encroachments have rendered wildlife particularly vulnerable to human pressure.
 Borneo has one of the world's highest deforestation rates.
 While in the mid-1980s forests still covered nearly three quarters of the island, by 2005 only 52% of Borneo was still forested.
 Both forests and land make way for human settlement.
 Illegal trade in wildlife is a widely spread practice.

 The population status of Sunda clouded leopards in Sumatra and Borneo has been estimated to decrease due to forest loss, forest conversion, illegal logging, encroachment, and possibly hunting.
-In Borneo, forest fires pose an additional threat, particularly in Kaltimantan and in the Sebangau National Park.
+In Borneo, forest fires pose an additional threat, particularly in Kalimantan and in Sebangau National Park.

 There have been reports of poaching of Sunda clouded leopards in Brunei's Belait District where locals are selling their pelts at a lucrative price.

 In Indonesia, the Sunda clouded leopard is threatened by illegal hunting and trade.
 Between 2011 and 2019, body parts of 32 individuals were seized including 17 live individuals, six skins, several canines and claws.
 One live individual seized in Jakarta had been ordered by a Kuwaiti buyer.